This unloved 1980s Volvo is gearing up for a comeback

 For starters, the urban consensus radiates a belief that under the tetragonal bodywork lurks the underpinnings of monotony.
 However, that remains untrue – under the five-door family appearance is technology shared with the 480 Sports Coupê.

-Besides serving a bit more grunt than your average family wagon, Volvo demonstrated in earnest that front-wheel drive was the way forward; and unlike us Brits, it was carefully laced with innovation – rather than sticking an A-series unit up front…
+Besides serving a bit more grunt than your average family wagon, Volvo demonstrated in earnest that front-wheel drive was the way forward; and unlike us Brits, it was carefully laced with innovation – rather than sticking an A-series engine up front…

 Work on the drivetrain commenced as early as 1978, with ambition resulting in a stereotypical flared-trouser and cocaine approach; ‘Aim for the stars’.
 Well, if it worked for David Bowie, who coincidentally owned a 262C...

-Wind the clock forward two years, and the 440 tried to capitalise on the proven drivetrain.
+Wind the clock forward two years, and the 440 attempted to capitalise on the proven drivetrain.
 Yet, it wasn’t all under the bonnet that Volvo designers had focused.
 To win the battle for earnest mid-range car buyers, the cabin had to offer the homely graces of a cloth-lined health spa.

 The centre panel on the dashboard faced the driver, making it easier to access the controls – because lord knows how Mrs Ophelia Fortune could have coped without the soothing tones of Classic FM.
 Exciting stuff – that Saab had already utalised more than a decade before hand.